Cornering Quantum Gravity: Gravity

 \subsection{The power of symmetries: memory effects}

 In this section we will introduce the concept of \emph{memory effects} in gravity.
 We again refer to \cite{Ciambelli:2022vot} for original references on the topic, while this section is mainly based on \cite{Satishchandran:2019pyc}, see also \cite{Strominger:2014pwa}. \emph{Memory effects} stands for permanent relative displacement due to a burst of gravitational waves.
 More precisely, if the system under consideration consists of a set of massive objects, they will be subject to a permanent displacement after a gravitational wave passes through.
 In this sense, the masses have memory of the passage of gravitational waves.
-This effect can be computed from the displacement equation in general relativity.
-Consider a particle moving on a worldline.
+This effect can be computed from the geodesic deviation equation in general relativity.
+Consider a freely falling particle moving on a worldline.
 Let $v^a$ denote the vector tangent to the particle worldline and $\xi^b$ the deviation vector, describing how a direction has changed infinitesimally.
-The displacement equation reads
+The geodesic deviation equation reads

 Our goal in this section will be to derive the vector $\xi$: we want to compute the displacement of the particles.
 To achieve that, let us consider a number of particles near asymptotic infinity such that at initial time $v^a=\delta^a_u$.
 Therefore, to leading order in $r$, \eqref{displace} gives ($x^a=(r,x^\mu)$)